adfinis/virtesk/doc/ipxe-image.rst

-Amoothei-VDI: iPXE image for cdroms and usb flash drives
+iPXE image for cdroms and usb flash drives
 ========================================================

 --------------